 You would need to be a very dedicated fan to spend £185 on a 12 year old malt but there is something about the Ardbeg dram that inspires quite fanatical devotion all around the world.
 Any who do make the purchase will be rewarded with an interesting alternative to the official core range.
-A little different, but a satisfying slice of Islay nonetheless.
+A little different, but a satisfying slice of south Islay nonetheless.

 Bunnahabhain 37 Year Old Single Malt

 It’s not often you get to taste a dram from your birth year.
 Even less often it comes from one of your favourite distilleries so I’m rather grateful for this little drop of heaven from Bunnahabhain, a distillery which seems to perch at the end of the world, overlooking the murky waters of the sound of Islay.

 Distilled in 1980 and bottled at 44.4% abv, it is available in the UK for £175 per bottle.